-In order to get more young scientist joining the quest to get aging under full medical control, we have created the Forever Healthy Fellowship in Rejuvenation Biotechnology.
+In order to inspire more young scientists to join the quest to get aging under full medical control, we have created the Forever Healthy Fellowship in Rejuvenation Biotechnology.

-The fellowship is open to Ph.D.'s (or equivalent degree) with project proposals that clearly identify the form of cellular and molecular aging damage to be targeted and will describe the strategy to be advanced towards its direct detection, removal, or repair and significant translational potential.
+The fellowship is open to Ph.D.'s (or equivalent degree) with project proposals that clearly identify the form of cellular and molecular aging damage to be targeted and that describe a strategy with significant translational potential related to direct detection, removal, or repair of damage caused by aging.

 Basic research on glucosepane crosslinks

-To test this hypothesis, AGEs have been synthesized, including glucosepane, pentosinane, and methylglyoxal-derived hydroimidazolone.
+To test this hypothesis, AGEs including glucosepane, pentosinane, and methylglyoxal-derived hydroimidazolone have been synthesized.
 With these synthesized constructs, the Yale team is developing reagents to characterize the chemical properties of AGEs and study their interactions with proteins in cellular and tissue systems.

-These assays reproduce the situation in the body and act as guides in the development of therapeutics that can inhibit or prevent the formation of AGEs, and thereby reverse the pathology associated with the human aging process.
+These assays reproduce the situation in the body and act as guides in the development of therapeutics that can inhibit or prevent the formation of AGEs, thereby reversing the pathology associated with the human aging process.

 Yale University, Dr. David Spiegel